Styx (band): Brave New World and departure of DeYoung (1999–2000)

 Two years later, in 1999, the band released its first new studio album in almost a decade: Brave New World.
-The album received a lukewarm reception and sold very poorly while the single, "Everything Is Cool", failed to chart.

-Once again, during work on the album, personality conflicts drove the band members apart.
-While Tommy Shaw's material attempted to bring the band into the next century and JY's songs attempted to convey a hard rock vein, Dennis DeYoung's more pop and Broadway-style leanings led to divergent sounds on Brave New World.
-According to DeYoung, another crucial difference was that he was not the overall producer on the album.

-Arguments over which songs to release as singles, the album's artwork, track sequencing, the slow album sales and the omission of DeYoung's vocals and keyboards from many of the Shaw-Young tracks fueled the fire.
-The band was further hindered by a viral illness DeYoung contracted, which temporarily made his eyes sensitive to light.
-DeYoung asked his bandmates to delay touring but they refused, deciding to go forward without him.
-DeYoung was replaced by Lawrence Gowan, a classically trained pianist, who had achieved platinum success as a solo act on Sony Canada.
-Gowan's song "A Criminal Mind" was incorporated into their tour set list and was still performed into the 2010s.
+But then, due to illness, DeYoung was unable to commit to touring, so he was replaced by Lawrence Gowan, a classically trained pianist, who had achieved platinum success as a solo act on Sony Canada.
+Gowan's 1985 solo hit "A Criminal Mind" was incorporated into their tour set list and was still performed into the 2010s.

 Bassist Chuck Panozzo was sidelined in 1999 due to health problems related to his battle with HIV/AIDS.
 His public "coming out" occurred in 2001 at the annual Human Rights Campaign banquet, with James "JY" Young in attendance for support.

 On June 6, 1999, the group reunited briefly to perform for the Children's Miracle Network Telethon as DeYoung's final performance with the band.
 Glen Burtnik filled in for Chuck Panozzo on bass.

-On June 9, 2000 Styx made an appearance with REO Speedwagon at the Riverport Amphitheatre.
+On June 9, 2000, Styx appeared with REO Speedwagon at the Riverport Amphitheatre.
 A 2-CD recording of the concert was released as Arch Allies: Live at Riverport, with one disc of each band's set and both discs concluding with performances of the two bands collaborating on jam versions of Styx's "Blue Collar Man" and REO's "Roll with the Changes".
 Each band also released their set as a separate album, with additional tracks: Styx's version was At the River's Edge: Live in St. Louis.

-With Chuck Panozzo concentrating on his health problems, Glen Burtnik returned to Styx in 1999 to fill in for him on bass as Panozzo participated on a part-time basis, sitting in as his health permitted.